Free Handbook: Thyroid Cancer Basics English Spanish Chinese Italian Russian Hebrew

 We hope that by equipping you with information and the experiences of other families, you will become the best possible advocate for your child, to help reduce the long-term impact of this disease on your child and family.
 Connecting with others on this journey is also a comfort.
 Learning from each other and networking are invaluable.

-For additional pediatric thyroid cancer resources, we encourage you to join ThyCa's online Pediatric Thyroid Cancer E-Mail Support Group as well as to find a local ThyCa support group to attend, if your community has one, to get to know others in your community who are coping with thyroid cancer.
+- Find a local ThyCa support group, if your community has one, to get to know others in your community who are coping with thyroid cancer.

 The best way to support your child is to obtain appropriate medical treatment, to educate yourselves, and to ensure that your child has a lifetime of follow-up.
 Together, we can make a difference and give each other hope and understanding as we travel this journey on the road less traveled.

 This Pediatric Thyroid Cancer Site was developed by volunteers of ThyCa: Thyroid Cancer Survivors' Association, Inc., and received input from numerous physician specialists who provide ongoing input and support to ThyCa's efforts in education, support, and outreach.We are grateful to everyone who has helped develop this site.
 We ask that everyone continue to contribute.
-If you would like to suggest additions to this web site, please e-mail to firstname.lastname@example.org.
+For further information or to suggest additions to the web page, please send email to the page facilitator, Pam Mendenhall, at firstname.lastname@example.org.

 This Pediatric Thyroid Cancer web site contains the knowledge and thoughts of families who have experienced thyroid cancer in a child or adolescent, as well as the knowledge of physician specialists in thyroid cancer and pediatric thyroid cancer.
 The information contained on this web site is intended for educational purposes only.
 It is not intended, nor should it be interpreted, as medical advice or directions of any kind.
 Persons viewing this information are strongly advised to consult their own physicians for all matters involving their health and medical care.